dafny-lang/dafny/docs/HowToFAQ/Errors-Parser.md

 }
 ```

-This error occures only when using `migration3to4`.
+This error occurs only when using `migration3to4`.
 With this option, ghost functions are declared using `ghost function` and compiled functions using `function method`.
 Change `function` in the declaration to one of these.

 ## **Error: 'decreases' clauses are meaningless for least and greatest predicates, so they are not allowed**